kr6632/Character-level-language-modelling/README.md

 # Character-level-language-modelling

-The python code is given for same and drive link to dataset is also provided
+The python code is given for Character level language modelling and dataset for same is also provided